brittonlaroche/MongoDB-Demos/Applications/Customer-MDM/README.md

 ![build your cluster](../../Stitch/tools/img/register3.jpg "build your first cluster")

-This will bring up window promptin you to build your first cluster.
+This will bring up a window prompting you to build your first cluster.
 Click the __"build your first cluster"__ button.
 When prompted select "Learning MongoDB" as to the reason you are interested in Atlas.
 After clicking the Click the __"build your first cluster"__ button, you will be prompted to name your cluster.  "

 ![Name your cluster](../../Stitch/tools/img/register4.jpg "Name your cluster")